clerk/clerk-convex-swift/README.md

 # ClerkConvex

-**Status:** 🚧 Work in Progress — contents are unstable and subject to change.

 `ClerkConvex` is a Swift package that bridges Clerk and Convex by automatically syncing Clerk session auth into `ConvexClientWithAuth`.

 ## Getting Started